bombe-org/RedisPersistent/README.md

 >>> Li, Liang, Guoren Wang, Gang Wu, and Ye Yuan.
 "Consistent Snapshot Algorithms for In-Memory Database Systems: Experiments and Analysis."
 In 2018 IEEE 34th International Conference on Data Engineering (ICDE), pp. 1284-1287.
 IEEE, 2018.

-Besides, the performance of those algorithm is studied in [FrequentSnapshot](https://github.com/bombehub/FrequentSnapshot)
+Besides, the performance of those algorithm is studied in [FrequentSnapshot](https://github.com/bombehub/FrequentSnapshot).

 # Build
-first, install: **autoconf**
+first, you must install **autoconf**, and run the following command.

 `./build.sh`